Data-Driven Approach to Simulating Realistic Human Joint Constraints: Conclusions

 This paper has proposed a general, computationally efficient, and easy to implement method to model accurate human joint limits.
 We have learned a joint-limit constraint function from real world data and represented it as a neural network.
 The differentiability of the function allows us to compute the gradient which is required for enforcing the joint limits using constraint forces in a physics simulation.
 In addition, we have shown that the joint-limit constraint can be incorporated into pose optimization problems and solved by gradient-based optimization methods.

 Our method can be further improved.
 The trained network is specific to a particular joint configuration space with specific joint types, axis orders, and the rest pose.
 However, the proposed algorithm is general to learn the function for different joint configuration spaces.
-For example, one future direction is to use quaternion to represent ball joints to avoid the Gimbel lock.
-Another possible improvement is to forgo using $isValid()$ to generate training data and directly use motion capture data instead.
-As $isValid()$ itself is an approximated model based on captured data, our network might inherit some regression error from learning $isValid()$.
-Finally, our learned function can evaluate the feasibility of a pose, but not the comfort level associated with it.
+For example, one future direction is to use quaternion to represent ball joints to avoid the Gimbal lock.
+For another possible improvement, our learned function can evaluate the feasibility of a pose, but not the comfort level associated with it.
 Learning a function to address the preference of the human poses can be a possible future direction.